signavio/tech-blog/_posts/2017-05-07-container-manifesto-build1.md

 But this repetition only takes place at build-time, not to mention that the individual step will just install the content and (hopefully) removes the intermediate files used by the package manager; hence, the outcome should be the same - but in two different file-system layers.

-The benefit comes in when one reruns the build, while only changing the second step.
-The first one won't be repeated.
-A general rule I follow is to position the steps according to their expected change rate (stable stuff on top) and the duration (build time, download time) of the step.

-Furthermore when multiple images are build like that the download is sped up, because (hopefully) a lot of layers are shared.
+When building multiple images like that, the download is sped up, because (hopefully) a lot of layers are shared.
 This images:

 ```